Best Wood Burning Portable Fire Pits in 2021

 Solo Stove Bonfire Manufacturer's Overview

 The Solo Stove Bonfire really is the creme' de la creme' of portable fire pits.

 They also offer smaller Solo Stoves for backpackers and campers looking for a mini wood-burning stove.

 (Smaller versions of their wood burning camp stoves pictured below, which are designed to be used as a small wood-burning cook stove and somewhat for warmth.)

-The three smaller Solo Stoves make and excellent backpacking wood stove due to their efficiency and compact size.
+The three smaller Solo Stoves make excellent backpacking wood stoves due to their efficiency and compact size.